cloudadder/cdk-ec2-imagebuilder/API.md

 - *Type:* `string`[]

-the securityGroupIds to use for the build.
+The securityGroupIds to use for the build.

+A single subnet id is enough to allow access to the build instance.
+The subnet must support [ssm agent installation](https://aws.amazon.com/premiumsupport/knowledge-center/ssm-agent-install-issues-linux/)

 ---